Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning: Introduction

-In this Letter, we report pre-merger sky localization using deep learning for the first time.
-We obtain our results using \texttt{CBC-SkyNet} (\texttt{C}ompact \texttt{B}inary \texttt{C}oalescence - \texttt{S}ky Localization \texttt{N}eural \texttt{N}etwork.), a normalizing flow model (\cite{NormalizingFlow, MAF1, MAF2}) for sky localization of all types of compact binary coalescence sources (\cite{CBC-SkyNet}).
+In this paper, we report pre-merger sky localization using deep learning for the first time.
+We obtain our results using \texttt{GW-SkyLocator}, a normalizing flow model (\cite{NormalizingFlow, MAF1, MAF2}) for sky localization of all types of compact binary coalescence sources (\cite{GW-SkyLocator}).
 We test our model on simulated BNS events from the injection catalog in Sachdev et al. (2020) (\cite{Sachdev}), that consists of signals detected at 0 to 60 secs before merger using the GstLAL search pipeline.
-We compare our sky localization performance with \texttt{BAYESTAR} and find that our localization contours have comparable sky contour areas with \texttt{BAYESTAR}, at an inference speed of just a few milli-seconds using a P100 GPU.
+We compare our sky localization performance with \texttt{BAYESTAR} and find that our localization contours have comparable sky contour areas with \texttt{BAYESTAR}, at an inference speed of just a few milliseconds using a NVIDIA P100 12 GB PCIe GPU.

 The paper is divided as follows: we briefly describe our normalizing flow model in Section 2.
 In Section 3, we describe the details of the simulations used to generate the training and test sets.
-In Section 4, we desribe our architecture of \texttt{CBC-SkyNet}.
+In Section 4, we desribe our architecture of \texttt{GW-SkyLocator}.
 In Section 5, we discuss results obtained using our network on the dataset from Sachdev et al. (2020) (\cite{Sachdev}).
 Finally, we discuss future directions of this research in Section 6.